Brentford B picked up an important three points in the Premier League Cup on Monday night, beating Exeter City Under-21s 3-0 at Wheatsheaf Park.

 With Exeter sitting top of the PL Cup group and Brentford having lost to the young Grecians in September, the game held extra significance for Sam Saunders’ side’s quest for the knockout stages.

 The start of the game reflected that, a frenetic opening three minutes ensuing.
-The young Bees calmed the quickest of the two sides, however, enjoying time on the ball which brought strong build up play.
+The Bees calmed the quickest of the two sides, however, enjoying time on the ball which brought strong build-up play.

 While on top in the game, chances were hard to come by for Brentford in the opening 20 minutes.
 Conor McManus had the west Londoners' best look on goal as he fired from the edge of the box, but his effort sailed over the bar.

-Soon after the visitors came close to finding the opener as the ball fall near the penalty spot, however Maxwell McKnight was there to make a timely block to send the ball out for an Exeter corner.
+Soon after, the visitors came close to finding the opener as the ball fell near the penalty spot, however Maxwell McKnight was there to make a timely block to send the ball out for an Exeter corner.

 The game remained tense as the half-time break approached, however neither side was able to piece it together in the final third, the game remaining deadlocked after 45 minutes.

 The breakthrough came as the hour mark ticked over through Stephenson.
-Morgan met the ball off the corner, his header crashing into the post.
-Remaining in play the ball was crossed back, this time Chanse Headman's header was blocked.
-Eventually it popped up to Stephenson, the centre-back able to head it neatly into the top right corner to give Saunders’ side the lead.
+Morgan met the ball off the corner, his header crashing against the post.
+The ball was crossed back and, this time, Chanse Headman's header was blocked.
+Eventually it popped up to Stephenson, the centre-back able to head it neatly into the top-right corner to give Saunders’ side the lead.

-Heading towards a big win the young Bees continued to attack and they were rewarded just before full-time, Boni smashing home a sensational strike to make it 3-0.
+Heading towards a big win, the Bees continued to attack and they were rewarded just before full-time, Boni blasting home a sensational strike to make it 3-0.

 Saunders' side now sit second in the group standings with three games to play, one point behind group leaders Exeter with a game in hand.